The Ultimate ADHD Bingo Card: 20 Frustrating Behaviors to Track

 Benefits of Playing

-This bingo card gives you a clearer picture of your patterns with little effort or memory.
-Playing even a few times a week helps you understand where you’re actually struggling, which removes that foggy feeling where everything feels hard but impossible to name.
+If you’re looking for a simple way to keep an eye on your ADHD patterns with little effort or memory, then this is the bingo card for you.
+Playing even a few times a week helps clear up that foggy feeling where everything feels hard but impossible to name.

 - See which area of life ADHD is impacting you most this week